Basic Information on the FTSE AIM All Share Index

 - New Europe Property Investments Plc

 - Origin Enterprises Plc

-Companies that are listed on the AIM indices include those from all nineteen supersectors of the ICB (Industry Classification Benchmark).
+Companies listed on the AIM indices include those from all 19 supersectors of the Industry Classification Benchmark (ICB).
 These include sectors such as real estate, healthcare, basic resources, oil and gas, retail, industrial services and goods, technology and financial services.
-These supersectors give investors a clear way to pinpoint macroeconomic investment and trading opportunities, and at the same time, provide a stable basis for trading products.
-According to market capitalisation, the top sectors found on the AIM indices include:
+These supersectors give investors a clear way to pinpoint macroeconomic investment and trading opportunities, and at the same time provide a stable basis for trading products.
+Based on market capitalisation, the top sectors found on the AIM indices include the following:

 - Industrial services and goods